NotJustSid/AoC2023/README.md

 ## Usage

 To run the solution for any day, `cd` into the directory for that day and run `cargo run --release --bin part<1|2>`.
 This will print the solution.
-To change the input, replace the contents of `input.txt` with your input.
+Ensure the input file `input.txt` is present in the same directory as the binary.

 ## Progress